Best for

 This depends on the investment platform you’re using.

 This is why it’s important to think about things carefully first.
-If you want to go ahead with a sale and your broker charges a commission, it could be worth making your sale in one go to keep costs down, whereas if there are low or no commissions, you might decide to sell your shares in chunks at different times.
+If you want to go ahead with a sale and your broker charges a commission, it could be worth making your sale in one bulk trade to keep costs down, whereas if there are low or no commissions, you might decide to sell your shares in chunks at different times.

 Possibly.
 The answer to this depends on the type of investment account you’re using to hold your shares and whether the price has gone up or down.

 If you’re using a general investment account (GIA), you may have to pay tax on the sale.
 Each tax year, you get certain allowances to use up.
-Currently, in the 2023/2024 tax year, you have a capital gains tax (CGT) allowance of £6,000 and a dividend tax allowance of £1,000.
+Currently, in the 2024/2025 tax year, you have a capital gains tax (CGT) allowance of £3,000 and a dividend tax allowance of £500.

 This means you only have to pay tax on gains made that breach these thresholds within the tax year.
 The tax won’t apply automatically – you’ll need to report it.
+You can do this with a self-assessment through HMRC.

 If you’re selling because the shares have dropped in value, you won’t have to pay tax because you haven’t made a capital gain.

-If your shares are in an individual savings account (ISA), then you won’t be taxed on any profits you make, so long as you stuck to the annual allowance in the year you bought them, which is £20,000 and was £20,000 in every tax year from 2017/18.
-Additionally, when you want to withdraw funds after selling your shares, you won’t be subject to income tax if the money is coming from an ISA.
+If your shares are in an individual savings account (ISA), then you won’t be taxed on any profits you make, so long as you remain within your annual allowance, which is £20,000 at the moment.

 Similarly, if you have a SIPP (self-invested personal pension), you’re also able to sell shares held within the account without paying tax on gains.
 But, when you start withdrawing money from a SIPP, it may be subject to income tax.